The Return Home: Bringing Aliveness Back to Daily Life

 Redefining Our True Home

-As part of our return, we have the opportunity to re-examine and re-define the differences between one’s house and one’s home.
+As part of our return, we have the opportunity to re-examine and perhaps re-define the differences between one’s house and one’s home.

 - What is the difference between a physical shelter that is simply a storage unit for our possessions, and a sense of place where we can bring our hearts, minds and bodies for rest, refuge and sustenance?